mahtabsabet/BlendVocal/_pages/auditions.md

 ## Commitment

-**Rehearsals & Performances:** Rehearsals are Thursdays, 6:45 PM–9:00 PM in Southwest Calgary, with our first rehearsal on Thursday, September 11th.
+**Rehearsals & Performances:** Rehearsals are Thursdays, 6:45 PM–9:00 PM in Southwest Calgary.
 We perform a full program for both our fall and spring seasons, which we learn and memorize.
-Our winter concert is tentatively scheduled for Friday, December 19th, with other opportunities throughout the year.

 **Workshops:** We also hold two six-hour weekend workshops per season to polish our sound and have fun together.